TSkrebe/multiplayer-game/README.md

 2. TCP port of server

-3. UDP port through which the game play will be updated (firewalls and router might block incomming traffic)
+3. UDP port through which the game play will be updated (firewalls and router might block incoming traffic)

 example:
 If server runs on localhost: